Associate Professor Michael Penniment AM - Medical Director/Radiation Oncologist

 In January 2021, Michael was appointed a Member of the Order of Australia (AM) for his significant service to medicine, and to radiation oncology.

-Dr Hui Tee is a senior consultant radiation oncologist at the Royal Adelaide Hospital (RAH) with clinical expertise in paediatric, adolescent and young adult tumours with a special interest in proton therapy and advance delivery techniques.
+Dr Hui Tee is a senior consultant radiation oncologist at the Royal Adelaide Hospital (RAH) and visiting medical officer at Icon cancer Centre – Windsor Gardens, with clinical expertise in paediatric, adolescent and young adult tumours with a special interest in proton therapy and advance delivery techniques.

 Upon completion of her specialist training with the Royal Australian and New Zealand College of Radiologists, she was appointed the Proton Fellow in 2014 where she co-led the Comparative Planning for Proton and X-Ray Therapy research project that provided the foundation to the current proton versus photon treatment planning service.